No new deaths from Covid-19 in Ireland but 'virus is still out there'

 This brings the total number of cases in Ireland to 25,628 since the outbreak of the virus.

-Contact tracing by the Health Service Executive (HSE) is taking place and the health service is advising the patients on how to prevent the further spread of the disease.
+Contact tracing by the HSE is taking place and the health service is advising the patients on how to prevent the further spread of the disease.

 Speaking about the latest figures, Ireland's Acting Chief Medical Officer Dr. Ronan Glynn says this virus is still active and it only needs the smallest window of opportunity to become a major problem again.